Nat Coombs: Football

 Coombs has presented football coverage for ESPN, TalkSport, The Guardian, Bleacher Report and Goal.

 As one of ESPN UK's main live studio hosts between 2010-2013, he presented the live studio football show Talk of the Terrace in its various formats, as well as being the regular anchor for the channel's live Bundesliga studio coverage.
 He also anchored live football coverage from Serie A and Ligue 1.
 Coombs often interviews players and provides features for other ESPN football output.

 In 2013, he presented a range of football coverage for the global football site Goal.com and in June 2014 began work with The Guardian fronting much of its football video content, including a daily World Cup show which took a satirical look back at the previous night's action.

 Since 2013 Coombs has hosted on commercial UK Sports Radio station TalkSport as an anchor, where he has hosted various shows including Kick Off, Football First, Transfer Tavern and The European Football Show.

 Other broadcasting

 MLB

 Coombs presented Major League Baseball (MLB) coverage, including the World Series, on BBC Radio, where he was the regular host of the weekly MLB show between 2010–2013.

 The Nat Coombs Show

 In 2018 Coombs launched his NFL podcast, The Nat Coombs Show, which he moved to ESPN in 2019.

 Other work

 Business ventures

-Coombs has been involved with a number of media businesses, including founding and leading the creative agency Me:Mo.
+Coombs has been involved with a number of media businesses, including founding and leading the creative agency MeMo.